Best Things to Do with NYC Kids: August Go List

 Kick off the US Open at the Billie Jean King National Tennis Center with a day of fun and games.
 Get active at free tennis clinics and an obstacle course; watch big-name pros practice; enjoy face painting, juggling workshops, hair beading and braiding, storytelling and a no-cost concert by young up-and-comers.
 (Note: There is a different ticketed concert at 1pm featuring better known performers, like country star Hunter Hayes, that costs extra and usually sells out in advance.)
 All tennis and sports activities are FREE

 West Indian American Day Carnival and Children’s Parade – Crown Heights

 The five-day West Indian American Day Carnival culminates in one of NYC’s largest parades on Labor Day, and while it's a colorful affair, it's also crowded and noisy.
 The Children’s Parade the Saturday before is a better bet for families.
 Kids of Caribbean descent don elaborate garb as they travel through Crown Heights and onto the grounds of the Brooklyn Museum for a costume contest and carnival.
 FREE for the parade, $2 to enter the museum grounds

 Saturday, August 30-Sunday August 31

-Head to Governors Island to give one-wheeling a try, or stay on two feet and watch unicycle basketball and hockey games, and pros in some grueling competitions.
+Head to Governors Island to give one-wheeling a try.
+Or stay on two feet and watch pros play unicycle basketball, hockey and other games, and participate in races, competitions and exhibitions.
 While on the island, check out all the other attractions.
-Also of note: Brooklyn Unicycle Day on Friday, August 29 featuring a procession of riders making a one-wheeled trip from Manhattan's City Hall over the Brooklyn Bridge to Coney Island.
 FREE

 Richmond County Fair – Staten Island